 A few studies have evaluated the use of weight-loss hypnosis.
 Most studies showed only slight weight loss, with an average loss of about 6 pounds (2.7 kilograms) over 18 months.
 But the quality of some of these studies has been questioned, making it hard to determine the true effectiveness of weight-loss hypnosis.

 Weight loss is usually best achieved with diet and exercise.
 If you've tried diet and exercise but are still struggling to meet your weight-loss goal, talk to your health care provider about other options or lifestyle changes that you can make.

 See more Expert Answers

 - Frequently asked questions about hypnosis.
-American Society of Clinical Hypnosis. http://www.asch.net/Public/GeneralInfoonHypnosis/FAQsAboutHypnosis/tabid/161/Default.aspx.
-Accessed Sept.
-19, 2015.
+American Society of Clinical Hypnosis. https://www.asch.net/Public/GeneralInfoonHypnosis/FAQsAboutHypnosis.aspx.
+Accessed June 27, 2018.

 - AskMayoExpert.
 Hypnotherapy.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.

-- Zeratsky KA (expert opinion).
+- Bauer BA (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Sept.
-20, 2015.
+Nov.
+29, 2018.